e-mail: bok@dhit.pl

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Health risk associated with microscopic parts of magnets can be dangerous, in case of ingestion, which becomes significant in the context of child safety.
-Furthermore, tiny parts of these devices can complicate diagnosis after entering the body.
+• Potential hazard associated with microscopic parts of magnets are risky, in case of ingestion, which is crucial in the context of children's health.
+It's also worth noting that miniscule components of these products can complicate diagnosis when they are in the body.

 Neodymium magnets generate very strong magnetic fields that can interfere with the operation of a pacemaker.
 This is because many of these devices are equipped with a function that deactivates the device in a magnetic field.